 2c.
 Implement secure engineering principles and adopt a Zero Trust Architecture (ZTA).

 3. Define Maturity-Based Criteria for ZT/C-SCRM Controls.

 The cybersecurity & privacy program must assign maturity targets to define organization-specific “what right looks like” for controls.
-This establishes attainable criteria for People, Processes, Technology & Data (PPTD) requirements.
+This establishes attainable criteria for People, Processes, Technology, Data & Facilities (PPTDF) requirements.
 Tailored maturity level criteria can be used to plan for, budget for and assess against.
 Maturity targets should support the organization’s need for operational resiliency.